Sponsorship announced for Lisa Reihana exhibition at Biennale Arte 2017 in Venice

 27 Sep 2016

-New Zealand coffee company Allpress Espresso has confirmed it will sponsor New Zealand’s presentation by Lisa Reihana at the 2017 Venice Art Biennale.
+New Zealand coffee company Allpress Espresso has confirmed it will sponsor New Zealand’s presentation by Lisa Reihana at the Biennale Arte 2017 in Venice.

 With roasteries in Auckland, Dunedin, Sydney, Melbourne, London and Tokyo, Allpress has a global reach and sees support for the exhibition as a natural fit for the company.